Legionella leads Thameslink off the rails

 However, the National Union of Rail, Maritime and Transport Workers (RMT) said it had been raising concerns with Thameslink for weeks.
 Seven toilets on four trains had actionable traces of the bacteria.
 The RMT has subsequently announced that members have been prepared for strikes, if urgent action is not taken.

 Kevin Wellman, CEO of the CIPHE said, “While there have been no recorded Legionnaires’ disease outbreaks due to train toilets to date, Legionella is a very serious issue and should never be underestimated.
 Legionnaires’ disease normally hits its peek number of cases during the milder months of June-October, so that places us firmly in the danger zone.
 Outbreaks can prove deadly, especially to those with underlying health conditions.

 “With businesses returning to the office after a prolonged closure we are entering a period of significant risk.”
 Continued Kevin.
-“The plumber’s role in protecting the public health is absolute.
-Regular risk assessment and testing of water systems should be given the highest priority.”
+“The plumber’s role in protecting the public health is absolute.”

-The CIPHE has produced free guidance on its website on mitigating the risk of building water systems post Covid-19 and has published a number of guides including Safe Water Guide: Scald Prevention and Legionella along with Legionella risk assessing in domestic properties.
-For more information, call 01708 472721, email email@example.com or visit www.ciphe.org.uk
+If you want to improve your knowledge on Legionella and risk assessments, the CIPHE has produced free guidance on its website on mitigating the risk of building water systems post Covid-19.
+The guides Safe Water Guide: Scald Prevention and Legionella and Legionella risk assessing in domestic properties are also available to purchase from the CIPHE direct (discounted for members).
+For more information call 01708 472721, email email@example.com or visit www.ciphe.org.uk